codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/codecov-testing.md

 ## Create a Codecov account

-Once you sign-up to Codecov, you can add a new repository.
+Once you sign up to Codecov, you can add a new repository.
 The UI will then provide you with an access token to the repository.
 While it is recommended that you take note of the token, you will still be able to access it within the **Settings** tap.

 {% include image.html
 lightbox="true"